 A trade post may be created before a player enters Phase I on the Development Chart.
 Cost for creating a trade post is as in Phase I.

 9.5.
 PAY FOR STABILITY

-By paying between 50 and 80 Talents (depending on the cultural development phase of the players, see cost table) players can move their cube on the stability table one space to the right.
+By paying between 50 and 100 Talents (depending on the cultural development phase of the players) players can move their cube on the Stability Track one space to the right.

 THE STABILITY TRACK